 I like to create social media content and then include a link back to my website so the reader has a map back to my blog post.
 You will not only improve his understanding but also increase traffic that Google recognizes.

 Blog posts help build traffic to your website

 Website pillar pages only increase if a major new product or service is added to the business.
-If you sold ladies’ hair extensions you would describe them in their pillar pages.
-If you added a major new product like ladies’ wigs they would deserve their own pillar pages.
-And you would use blog pages to extend advice for all of your products.
+If you sold ladies’ hair extensions you would describe them in their pillar page.
+If you added a major new product like ladies’ wigs they would deserve their own pillar page.
+And you would use blog pages to extend advice for each of your products.

-The more pages you have the more pages you have to include additional keywords.
+The more pages you have the more opportunities you have to include additional keywords.
 Each page should have one major keyword (or phrase) with one or two synonyms included.
-But you want to offer information that satisfies many reader queries that find keywords on your site.
+You want to offer information that satisfies many reader queries that find keywords on your site.
 Therefore, the more pages you have the more times you register with Google and the more likely you are to be found.